Concordium/concordium-base/idiss/README.md

 1. The wallet makes the request to the identity provider.
 2. (*) The identity provider validates the request.
-3. The identity provider checks whether an account already exists on the chain.
-4. The identity provider does the identity verification process (e.g., taking photos, scans, etc).
+3. The identity provider does the identity verification process (e.g., taking photos, scans, etc).
 The output of this process should be whatever the identity issuer needs, and a list of attributes that go to the identity object.
-5. (*) The identity object is returned to the user, and the anonymity revocation record is kept by the identity provider.
+4. (*) The identity object is returned to the user, and the anonymity revocation record is kept by the identity provider.

 # API